swetaraj-19/design-studio-agent/README.md

 ### 3. Background Editing (Edit Agent)
 *Quickly swapping the background of an existing asset.*

-> **User:** "Actually, can you just change the background to a solid studio grey?
-I need it for a catalog."
+> **User:** "Can you just change the background to a solid studio grey?
+I need it for a catalog.
+[Upload the reference image]"

 **Agent Action:**
 * Delegates to `image_edit_agent`.